4awpawz/trio/README.md

 * Incremental Build reduces project build times by limiting processing to only stale assets.

-* Tag Based JavaScript Callbacks replace the template engines and frameworks that other static site generators require you to use to extend your composites.
+* Tag-Based JavaScript Callbacks replace the template engines and frameworks that other static site generators require you to use to extend your composites.

 ### v0.0.6